Key Tips for Effective Employee Performance Reviews

-Understanding your business’ health and performance of your team is vital in expanding your business.
-Performance reviews are a great way to check in with your employees and offer support.
-Managers can learn about their employee's struggles and successes, which can help other staff achieve success.
+Understanding your business' health and your team's performance is vital in expanding your business.
+Performance reviews are a great way to check-in with your employees and offer support.
+In addition, managers can learn about their employee's struggles and successes, which can help other staff achieve success.

-Managers should consistently set performance meetings at every month, especially during an employees probation period.
+Managers should consistently set performance meetings monthly, especially during an employee's probation period.

-Here are 8 important tips to conduct effective employee performance reviews:
+Here are eight essential tips for conducting effective employee performance reviews:

-Prepare key business performance metrics of your employee and key areas you wish to discuss.
+Prepare your employee's key business performance metrics and areas you wish to discuss.

-Allow employees to review their own performance and reflect on past months and come up with actions to improve upon their performance.
+Allow employees to review their performance, reflect on past months, and devise actions to improve their performance.

-Allow access of the performance review documents and share them with the employee that is being reviewed.
+Allow access to the performance review documents and share them with the employee being reviewed.
 This will help the staff clearly understand what actions they can take moving forward.

 Designate a private and quiet area to collaborate and share ideas with your employee.
 A formal performance review will reflect the importance of the occasion.